 - Make these fluffy keto biscuits on the weekend and enjoy them all week long!
 They’re the perfect meal prepping dish!
 (Did I mention you can freeze these?!)

 I omitted the all-purpose flour because all that comes with it is: tons o’ carbs and a feeling of heavy, lethargy.
 Gone are those days!
 The best thing about using a healthier flour (almond in this case) is that you don’t lose the flavor in the process!

 In fact, I’m obsessed with using almond flour in my baking due to its rich, nutty flavor and its slew of health benefits (it’s sooo high in protein and potassium!).

 Now that we got all that settled.
 Here’s the rundown of everything you need to know to make this almond flour biscuits recipe ASAP (because trust me, you’re going to want to make them that fast!)

 Is it just me or are almond flour recipes the greatest thing ever?!
-Here’s what you’ll need to whip up this low carb biscuits recipe:
+Here’s what you’ll need to whip up this keto biscuits recipe:

 Butter – Pop this in the freezer before using since you will be grating it later.
 Frozen butter = easier to grate!
 And keeping the butter COLD is what gives us those lusciously flaky layers!

 NOW Psyllium Husk – To make these keto biscuits as accurately as possible, use this specific brand.
 Just trust me on this, other brands are known to turn your breads blue-ish purple!
 Eek!
 Unless that is what you are going for….

 A little 411 on psyllium husk: it’s a form of dietary fiber made from the husks of the plantago ovata’s seeds.
 It takes on the fluffing and gluing characteristics that gluten does in traditional bread recipes and is the secret ingredient in tons of low carb recipes!
 (You’ll see it frequently on my website!)